-Communities like ours deserve resources that uplift women and families — not an industry that profits from their pain and increases risks of exploitation, including human trafficking, which thrives where abortion access is easily available.
+Communities like ours deserve good resources that strengthen families and empower women — not an industry that profits from their pain and increases risks of exploitation, including human trafficking, which thrives where abortion access is easily available.

-Planned Parenthood is trying to expand in an already struggling, minority neighborhood in Wichita, KS — but unlike true, women-focused care found in the 40 community health clinics in our city, Planned Parenthood is reducing its services for women.
-No prenatal care, cancer screenings, and family support.
-This center’s sole focus is abortion.
-According to KDHE, over 70% of abortion seekers in this region come from out of state, showing this expansion isn’t about serving local women, but profiting from abortion tourism.
-All businesses surrounding Planned Parenthood have vacated, showing that Planned Parenthood drives out local business.
+Planned Parenthood has expanded into an already struggling, minority neighborhood in Wichita, KS.
+Unlike the 40 community health clinics in our city that provide comprehensive, women-focused care, Planned Parenthood offers no prenatal care, cancer screenings, or family support.
+Instead, abortion is its sole focus—making up 96.9% of its pregnancy services.
+According to KDHE, more than 78% of abortion seekers in this region come from out of state, showing this expansion is not about serving local women, but about profiting from abortion tourism.
+Surrounding businesses have been vacated, demonstrating how Planned Parenthood drives out local commerce in our community.

 stop big abortion expansion in our community